Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Examples

-Let $B$ be a $d$-dimensional fractional Brownian motion and consider equations in $\R^m$ of the type \begin{equ}[e:linear] dX_i = \bigl(A_{ijk} X_j + C_{ik}\bigr) \circ dB_k(t)\;, \end{equ} where we use Einstein's convention of summation over repeated indices.
-In this case, the derivative of the solution with respect to its initial condition in a direction $\eta \in \R^m$ is nothing but the solution to \begin{equ}[e:linearised] dJ_i = A_{ijk} J_j \circ dB_k(t)\;, \end{equ} with initial condition $J(0) = \eta$.
-Similar formulae hold for higher order derivatives, so that it follows from the results recently obtained in \cite{PeterExp} that Assumption~\ref{ass:jcfmom} is satisfied and our result on the smoothness of the densities applies, provided that H\"ormander's condition holds.
+where we use Einstein's convention of summation over repeated indices.
+In this case, the derivative of the solution with respect to its initial condition in a direction $\eta\in\R^m$ is nothing but the solution to

+with initial condition $J(0) = \eta$.
+Similar formulas hold for higher order derivatives, so that it follows from the results recently obtained in \cite {PeterExp} that Assumption~\ref{assjcfmom} is satisfied and our result on the smoothness of the densities applies, provided that H\"ormander's condition holds.

-As an immediate consequence, we have the smoothness of the L\'evy area, which was recently obtained independently in \cite{Driscoll}:
+As an immediate consequence, we have the smoothness of the L\'evy area, which was recently obtained independently in~\cite{Driscoll}:

-\begin{proposition} Let $B$ be a $d$-dimensional fractional Brownian motion with Hurst parameter $H > {1\over 3}$ and let $W_{ij}(t) = \int_0^t B_i(s)\circ dB_j(s) - \int_0^t B_j(s)\circ dB_i(s)$ for $i < j$.
+\begin{proposition} Let $B$ be a $d$-dimensional fractional Brownian motion with Hurst parameter $H > \frac{1}{ 3}$, and let $W_{ij}(t) = \int_0^t B_i(s)\circ dB_j(s) - \int_0^t B_j(s)\circ dB_i(s)$ for $i < j$.
 Then, for any fixed $t>0$, the vector $(B_k(t), W_{ij}(t))$ with $k = 1,\ldots,d$ and $i < j$ has a smooth density with respect to Lebesgue measure. \end{proposition}